lostechies/blog/_ryansvihla/2011-09-25-rail-3-1-ci-setup-with-jenkins-test-unit-simplecov-on-os-x-lion.md

   - CI
   - Rails
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2011/09/25/rail-3-1-ci-setup-with-jenkins-test-unit-simplecov-on-os-x-lion.html).*

 I recently had to setup a build server for some rails work I&#8217;m doing.
 Still wanting to support my other projects I setup Jenkins.
 I ran into several issues.

 ## Running Jenkins as a hidden user